ganindu7/deepnotes/topics/utils/hardware_misc.md

 ---

 ## Tips for hardware
-this is for stuff related to setting up device drivers for MIPI-CSI cameras with a FPD-Link-III hub
+this is for stuff related to setting up device drivers for MIPI-CSI cameras with a FPD-Link/GMSL hub

 ## determining which ports are connected to a camera